christian-kreuzberger-dtx/keptn-tempberry-example/README.md

 * A Kubernetes cluster (version 1.14 or 1.15)
 * A working Keptn 0.6.1 installation

+## Status

+- [x] Create chart for postgres
+- [x] Create chart for tempberry backend
+- [ ] Create chart for tempberry frontend
+- [ ] Create superuser on installation
+- [ ] Automatically run migrations (and roll them back if anything fails)
+- [ ] Create JMeter tests for tempberry backend
+- [ ] Run automated tests for installation in Keptn

 ## Setup

 1. Specify for project name in a variable